SaltyGoo/saltygoo.github.io/_posts/monsters/2020-11-14-mephit-fire.md

 **Conjure Fire Mephit** <br>
 R: self

 When casting the spell you must prepare a message with up to [sum] words. [sum] fire mephits are then summoned and will each deliver one word of your message to whoever it is intended to, across any plane.
-The message will be delivered in the most passionate and destructive way possible, setting [dice] things on fire.
+The message will be delivered in the most passionate and destructive way possible, damaging [dice] things the target owns.

 </details>